-US vice-president Mike Pence to visit Ireland in September
+US vice-president Mike Pence is to visit Ireland in September, his first trip here in an official capacity.

 Mr Pence, who has family roots in Ireland, is expected to arrive for a three-day visit during the first week of September.